 But what is ASMR?
 Well, have you ever felt a tingling sensation in your scalp or neck that can run down your spine and leave you feeling wonderful all over?
 That is ASMR, or Autonomous Sensory Meridian Response, and it’s produced by triggers, like head massages, whispers, and scraping sounds.

-In this article, I’ll help you use the power of tingles to start on the path of an ASMR creator.
+In this article, I’ll help you with the best Blue Yeti settings for ASMR to use to let the power of tingles get you on the path of an ASMR creator.